Featuring the best attractions in the South East Lake District that are accessible by public transport

 Buses stop on the main A590 outside the entrance.

 Holehird Gardens are a spectacular attraction managed by the Lakeland Horticultural Society and maintained by volunteers.
-The 12 acre hillside site has a great variety of plants and features including a walled garden, rock gardens, water features and an impressive Hydrangea display.
+The 10 acre hillside site has a great variety of plants and features including a walled garden, rock gardens, water features and an impressive Hydrangea display.
 One of the best features are the superb views towards the central Lakeland mountains.
-The imposing Holehird House is adjacent which is now a private Care Home but the whole estate was originally a family home when built in the 19th century.
+The imposing Holehird House is adjacent which was built in the 19th century as a family home for the estate.
 Beatrix Potter stayed at the house in 1889 and 1895.
 The gardens are open daily through the year, dawn to dusk, although reception is only open April to October during the day.
 Limited refreshments are available in the reception, toilets are nearby.
 A small donation is expected from visitors for upkeep of the gardens.

 Buses will stop on the main A592 outside the attraction on request.